Sign Up

 Introduction

-This article will summarize the foundational studies that led to the study of communication between nurses and physicians and how it affects patient care.
-Please note that for the purpose of this article, we will refer to most “physicians” as the providers, not as an attempt to overemphasize the role of physicians in today’s medical environment but rather as an attempt to accurately quote the original papers which examined this relationship.
-Furthermore, the relationship between nurses and physicians is intrinsically different from the one between nurses and nurse practitioners or physician assistants, mostly due to their backgrounds and differences in training.
+This course will summarize the foundational studies that led to the study of communication between nurses and physicians and how it affects patient care.
+Please note that for this course, we will refer to most “physicians” as the providers, not as an attempt to overemphasize the role of physicians in today’s medical environment, but rather as an attempt to accurately quote the original papers that examined this relationship.
+Furthermore, the relationship between nurses and physicians is intrinsically different from the one between nurses and nurse practitioners or physician assistants, primarily due to their differing backgrounds and training.

-While the studies and research in this course discuss nurse-to-physician communication, all healthcare professionals can benefit from applicable techniques to improve communication.
+While the studies and research in this course focus on nurse-to-physician communication, all healthcare professionals can benefit from applying applicable techniques to enhance their communication.

 Communication as a Matter of Patient Safety

-The Joint Commission is an independent, nonprofit organization that is responsible for evaluating, accrediting, and certifying hospitals and healthcare organizations in the United States (The Joint Commission, 2017).
-It works to establish safety goals for hospitals with the aim of improving patient safety in hospitals and other healthcare organizations.
-The Joint Commission identified “improving staff communication” as its second patient safety goal, only preceded by “identifying patients correctly” (The Joint Commission, 2021).
-This underscores the importance of improving communication between physicians and nurses, which are two groups of healthcare professionals who need to communicate often and with clarity in demanding situations.
+The Joint Commission is an independent, nonprofit organization that is responsible for evaluating, accrediting, and certifying hospitals and healthcare organizations in the United States (The Joint Commission, n.d.a).
+It aims to establish safety goals for hospitals, with the goal of improving patient safety in hospitals and other healthcare organizations.
+The Joint Commission identified “improving staff communication” as its second patient safety goal, only preceded by “identifying patients correctly” (The Joint Commission, n.d.b).
+This highlights the importance of enhancing communication between physicians and nurses, two key groups of healthcare professionals who often require clear and concise communication in high-pressure situations.

-The Joint Commission’s sentinel event program demonstrated that the most common root cause of serious medical errors was communication problems (Agency for Healthcare Research and Quality [AHRQ]).
-Telephone and electronic communication now play a significant role in the care of patients.
-Physician preference as to type of communication can also play a role in responsiveness.4 This form of communication is even more evident in patients who are outside of the hospital setting.
-Inefficient communication can negatively affect patient outcomes.
-Well-working teams employ effective strategies to optimize communication between healthcare professionals.
+The Joint Commission’s sentinel event program demonstrated that the most common root cause of serious medical errors was communication problems (UC Davis PSNet Editorial Team, 2025).
+Telephone and electronic communication now play a crucial role in patient care.
+Physician preference regarding the type of communication can also influence responsiveness.
+This form of communication is even more evident in patients outside the hospital setting.
+Inefficient communication can have a negative impact on patient outcomes.
+Effective teams employ strategies to optimize communication among healthcare professionals.

 Lessons Learned from the Interaction Between Workforce and Patient Outcomes

-Foundational studies of the interaction between workforce and patient outcomes are based on nursing pioneering research that established this concept (Aiken et al., 2002; Buerhaus, 2009).
+Foundational studies of the interaction between the workforce and patient outcomes are based on pioneering nursing research that established this concept (Aiken et al., 2002; Buerhaus et al., 2009).
 Many of these studies demonstrated that medical errors increase with higher patient-to-nurse ratios.
-Aiken demonstrated that surgical patients had a 31% chance of dying in a hospital when a nurse cared for more than seven patients (Buerhaus, 2009).
+Aiken demonstrated that surgical patients had a 31% chance of dying in a hospital when a nurse cared for more than seven patients (Buerhaus et al., 2009).

-In addition to identifying the issues with staffing shortages in the nursing field, these studies also pointed out the problematic relationship between nurses and their physician colleagues.
-A large 6-year study including 3000 hospitals showed that poor communication among care team members and with patients, family members, and post-acute care facilities could result in confusion around follow-up care and medications (Patient Safety & Quality Healthcare [PSQH], 2017; Manojlovich et al., 2021).
+In addition to identifying issues with staffing shortages in the nursing field, these studies also highlighted the problematic relationship between nurses and their physician colleagues.
+A large 6-year study involving 3,000 hospitals found that poor communication among care team members and with patients, family members, and post-acute care facilities could lead to confusion regarding follow-up care and medications (Merlino, 2017; Manojlovich et al., 2021).
 This can lead to unnecessary readmissions and preventable malpractice litigation.
-This study demonstrated that communication between caregivers and patients has the largest impact on reducing readmissions (PSQH, 2017).
-These studies demonstrate the need to establish effective communication strategies between physicians and nurses.
+This study demonstrated that communication between caregivers and patients has the largest impact on reducing readmissions (Merlino, 2017).
+These studies highlight the importance of establishing effective communication strategies between physicians and nurses.
 In addition, these studies catapulted the drive to establish and enforce behavioral standards for all healthcare professionals.

 Principles of Effective Communication in the Workplace

 The first step to fostering good relationships is to lessen authority gradients between nurses and physicians.
-This can be done by the leader introducing themselves to the rest of the team and then proceeding to introduce all the members of a team at the beginning of the shift or the start of a specific activity such as a procedure.
-It is important to have the leader admit their own limitations to the group and then invite and welcome input from all the members of the team.
-These techniques are often applied to surgical or critical care settings, but they can be incorporated into healthcare professionals’ relationships in different settings.
+This can be done by the leader introducing themselves to the rest of the team and then proceeding to introduce all team members at the beginning of the shift or the start of a specific activity, such as a procedure.
+The leader needs to acknowledge their own limitations and then invite and welcome input from all team members.
+These techniques are often applied in surgical or critical care settings, but they can also be incorporated into the relationships between healthcare professionals in various settings.

-For example, critical care attending may introduce themselves at the beginning of the shift and then have all the team members do the same.
+For example, a critical care attending may introduce themselves at the beginning of the shift and then have all the team members do the same.
 She may tell the team, “I know that at some point, I will overlook or miss something, and I want you to feel comfortable enough to speak up if you see anything that you are uncomfortable with.”
 The leader should reiterate the idea that the team is safer together than any of them can be individually.
-In addition, debriefing sessions after a sentinel event or procedure should be conducted in a blame-free environment.
+Additionally, debriefing sessions following a sentinel event or procedure should be conducted in a blame-free environment.

 Giving others the power to speak up is commendable, but it is important to provide them with the tools to do so effectively and in a productive manner.
-Some nurses have reported trying to raise concerns regarding physicians only to be reprimanded.
+Some nurses have reported trying to raise concerns regarding physicians, only to be reprimanded.
 Consequently, some nurses choose not to speak up even when they feel the patient is at risk.
-Strong communication among healthcare workers has been shown to improve work conditions and job satisfaction (PSQH, 2017).
-Good communication can improve outcomes and increase patient satisfaction, which can increase payments to hospitals (Burgener, 2017).
-To improve communication within a system fraught with hierarchy, there are several techniques that have been shown to be effective.
-The two techniques that will be examined in this course are the SBAR and the CUS word techniques.
+Strong communication among healthcare workers has been shown to improve work conditions and job satisfaction (Merlino, 2017).
+Effective communication can improve outcomes and increase patient satisfaction, ultimately leading to higher payments to hospitals (Burgener, 2017).
+To improve communication within a system characterized by hierarchy, several techniques have been proven effective.
+Two techniques that will be examined in this course are the SBAR and the CUS word.
+TeamSTEPPS will also be reviewed.

 The SBAR Communication Tool

-The SBAR tool is a communication tool that was developed with the goal of facilitating and fostering communication between members of the healthcare team to improve patient care and ultimately patient outcomes.
+The SBAR tool is a communication tool designed to facilitate and foster effective communication among healthcare team members, thereby improving patient care and ultimately enhancing patient outcomes.

 SBAR stands for: